-At the end of the course the third year students show their work at the Big Show at the Markeaton Street campus and we also take a selection of work to the London graduate design shows.
+At the end of the course the third year students show their work at the Degree Show at the Markeaton Street site and we also take a selection of work to the London graduate design shows.
 Last year we had stands at New Blood, the D&AD national showcase event for new graduate work in London, and New Designers.

 The focus of the first year is on understanding the fundamentals of your subject and developing key skills.

 - Graphic Design Practice (20 credits) - Fundamental skills and design principles.

 - Visual Exploration (40 credits) - Exploring, collecting, collating and presenting

 - Visual Culture: History (20 credits) - Historical and critical frameworks for art and design communication and media.